 And that the graduate-professional student default rate is significantly lower (6.1%) than the overall default rate (17.6%), making graduate students loans a safe financial investment for the federal government?
 (Source: NAGPS, Grads Have Debt 2 Campaign)

-Texas Tech graduate and professional students will join others from around the country for the Grads Have Debt 2 National Call-Congress Event on Wednesday April 9th.
-To support this effort, the Texas Tech Graduate Student Advisory Council (GSAC) will host a local call-in event from 11AM – 3PM in the Graduate Center to help students call members of Congress and urge them to reunify student loan interest rates and reinstate the in-school interest subsidy.
-Congress needs to hear from graduate and professional students that the increasing and disproportionate graduate-professional student debt burden is unacceptable!
+Texas Tech graduate and professional students will join others from around the country for the Grads Have Debt 2 National Call-Congress Event on Wednesday, Members of the Texas Tech Graduate Student Advisory Council (GSAC) join this effort, calling members of Congress to urge them to reunify student loan interest rates and reinstate the in-school interest subsidy.
+Congress needs to hear from graduate and professional students that the increasing and disproportionate graduate-professional student debt burden is unacceptable.
+We invite you to join us by taking a 10-minute break on November 19th to call your Congressional representatives.

 Download the call-in script here: https://www.dropbox.com/s/d6xhdlumhh4mdyn/GHD2-CallCongress-Script-042014-UPDATE.pdf